-Karamarinov, in line with the European Athletics Constitution, originally assumed this role following Hansen's stroke in March which left the latter unable to perform the duties of his position.
+Karamarinov, in line with the European Athletics Constitution, had originally assumed the presidential role and duties following Hansen's stroke in March 2021 which sadly left the latter incapacitated.

 Born on 26 March 1958, Karamarinov was first elected to the European Athletics Council in 2007.
 After two terms as a Council Member he was elected as First Vice President in 2015.